andrei021/100-days-of-code/r1-log.md

 • Started section 13(JavaFX) in my Java Masterclass course on udemy;

 • Learned how to configure my project in order to be able to use JavaFX libraries.

+### Day 94
+• Saw how a JavaFX program starts;

+• Wrote something in the window and understood why writing in FXML file is a better practice than writing UI code in main 👼